It is with profound sorrow that we announce the passing of Robert U. Lamb (Bob) on November 29th, 2021.

 Bob passed away peacefully surrounded by his loved ones from complications during his battle with lymphoma, which he had already overcome once before, 12 years ago.

-Loving and devoted husband of the late Mary Ciarallo-Lamb (2009), Bob is survived by his caring and inspiring life partner, Marlene Perks; beloved and admiring daughters Melissa Marie (Adam) and Jessica Robin (Christian); cherished grandson, Leo Di Stefano; his brave and kind parents, Shirley Nolan and Robert U. Lamb; his dearest siblings, Julie Anne (Richard Hughes), Graham (Linda Williams), and Brenda.
+Loving and devoted husband of the late Mary Ciarallo-Lamb (2009), Bob is survived by his inspiring partner, Marlene Perks; beloved and admiring daughters Melissa Marie (Adam) and Jessica Robin (Christian); cherished grandson, Leo Di Stefano; his brave and kind parents, Shirley Nolan and Robert U. Lamb; his dearest siblings, Julie Anne (Richard Hughes), Graham (Linda Williams), and Brenda.
 Uncle Bobby to David, Vanessa, Derek, Carolyn, Allison, and Michael.
 He is also survived by his aunt and godmother Dolores McIntyre and many dear cousins.

 Bob touched so many lives, including his Concordia classmates, his golf buddies who played at Whitlock and Summerheights, his bandmates, so many great friends and neighbours, as well as Marlene’s family and friends.